• Skip to primary navigation

 • Cut the cauliflower into small bite-sized pieces.

-• Put the cauliflower pieces into the pickle brine.
+• Place the cauliflower pieces into the pickle brine.
 Put as many in as you can so that the brine covers the most cauliflower.

 • Screw the lid on tight.
 I put the jar into the fridge, upside down the first day.